Elliptically Distributed Lozenge Tilings of a Hexagon: Correlation kernel and determinantal representations

 \subsection{A brief overview of elliptic biorthogonal functions}

 We will first gather together a few results about univariate discrete elliptic biorthogonal functions.
 The notation and exposition will mostly be following \cite{BCn}.
 We will need to make brief use of univariate \textit{interpolation abelian functions}.
-They were introduced in \cite{EHI} (see also \cite{BCn} for a description closer to our purposes).
-They are, for a fixed integer $l$, $BC_1$-symmetric (i.e., symmetric under $x \mapsto 1/x$) ratios of $BC_1$-symmetric theta functions of degree $l$ with prescribed poles and zeros.
-To wit:
+They were introduced in \cite{BCn,EHI} and are, for a fixed integer $l$, $BC_1$-symmetric ratios of $BC_1$-symmetric theta functions of degree $l$ with prescribed poles and zeros.
+To wit